Han-Gyuseung/5PG/docs/source/start/tutorial/tool.rst

  $ python /dir/to/P5Grand/tool/extract_strain.py As Sb

-The fitting equations can be manually modified by editing the ``tool/extract_strain.py`` module.
+The fitting equations can be manually modified by editing the ``tool/extract_strain.py`` script.